windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 :::

-This script will always return an object with three properties:
+The authentication script will always return an object with three properties:

 - **`access_token`**: the access token of the user if the authentication _succeeded_, otherwise `undefined`
 - **`refresh_token`**: the refresh token of the user if the authentication _succeeded_, otherwise `undefined`